SylvainTran/my-frontend-projects/interactive_ratings/README-template.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size - BULMA DONE?
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page - DONE
-- Select and submit a number rating
+- Select and submit a number rating - DONE
-- See the "Thank you" card state after submitting a rating
+- See the "Thank you" card state after submitting a rating - DONE

 ### Screenshot